 Sarcoidosis is a rare disease caused by inflammation.
 It usually occurs in the lungs and lymph nodes, but it can occur in almost any organ.

 Sarcoidosis in the lungs is called pulmonary sarcoidosis.
 It causes small lumps of inflammatory cells in the lungs.
 These lumps are called granulomas and can affect how the lungs work.
 The granulomas generally heal and disappear on their own.
 But, if they don’t heal, the lung tissue can remain inflamed and become scarred and stiff.
 This is called pulmonary fibrosis.
-It distorts the structure of the lungs and can interfere with breathing.
+It changes the structure of the lungs and can affect your breathing.
 Bronchiectasis can also occur.
-Pockets can form in the air tubes of the lung and become infected.
+This is when pockets form in the air tubes of the lung and become infected.
 But, these problems are not common.

 Most people with sarcoidosis do not have symptoms and probably don't know they have the disease.
 It can affect many organs, causing a variety of symptoms.
 Pulmonary sarcoidosis can reduce the amount of air the lungs can hold and cause lung stiffness.